Nederlandsche Suikerraffinaderij: The end (1870–1877)

 The report noted many irregularities and bad practices.
-E.g assets had not been specified in detail, and had not been deprecated properly.
+E.g. assets had not been specified in detail, and had not been deprecated properly.
 The inquiry turned ugly when it investigated the asset inventory (Raffinaderij).
 The chief operator alone reported about this asset.
-It supposedly led the directors to report a probable profit of ƒ 76,000 on 12 March 1877, only to report a huge loss on 11 April when inventory was found to be surprisingly low.
+It supposedly led the directors to report a probable profit of ƒ76,000 on 12 March 1877, only to report a huge loss on 11 April when inventory was found to be surprisingly low.
 The commission asked the chief operator if he could uphold his reports in good faith.
 He answered that: the balance had been inflated somewhat, just like the previous balances.
 When he repeated this in the presence of the directors, there was no protest, nor notable surprise.
 The commission therefore made its own computations of the inventory on 1 January 1877.
-It noted that the balance over 1876 inflated the amount of white sugar in stock and its value by ƒ 169,800.
+It noted that the balance over 1876 inflated the amount of white sugar in stock and its value by ƒ169,800.
 It also noted that over 111,770 kg of raw sugar had not been accounted for.

-The inquiry of the commission summarized its work on the balance of 1876 by stating that assets were ƒ 302,550 less than reported, leading to a total loss of ƒ 758,000 on 31 December 1876.
+The inquiry of the commission summarized its work on the balance of 1876 by stating that assets were ƒ302,550 less than reported, leading to a total loss of ƒ758,000 on 31 December 1876.
 The commission then went a bit further and also looked at the (already approved) balance sheet of 1875.
-It noted that this should have specified a total loss of ƒ 445,963 on 31 December 1875 instead of just ƒ 93,000.
-In other words: the report of the directors that ƒ 450,000 had been lost in the first months of 1877 was not correct, it had been lost over the previous years.
+It noted that this should have specified a total loss of ƒ445,963 on 31 December 1875 instead of just ƒ93,000.
+In other words: the report of the directors that ƒ450,000 had been lost in the first months of 1877 was not correct, it had been lost over the previous years.